BACK TO GHANA

 -

-ACCRA – BESEASE SHRINE – KUMASI
+ACCRA - KUMASI

-Overnight in Kumasi at the Lancaster Kumasi
+Overnight at Lancaster Kumasi Hotel.

 DAY 4